-Seedcoin have exhausted the 11% of SFI that was set aside of administering the fund and are now doing so out of their own pockets.
+Seedcoin has exhausted the 11% of SFI that was set aside for administering the fund and is now doing so out of its own pockets.

-We all knew this was an uncertain and high risk investment to begin with and the ability for anyone in the world to invest in something that is usually restricted to a closed investor class with high barriers to entry is still wonderful.
-It seems, so far, Seedcoin is yet another case of good idea, bad execution.
+We all knew this was an uncertain and high-risk investment, to begin with, and the ability for anyone in the world to invest in something that is usually restricted to a closed investor class with high barriers to entry is still wonderful.
+It seems, so far, Seedcoin is yet another case of a good idea, bad execution.